pokt-foundation/db-client/README.md

 # Usage

-This client should be installed in any Pocket Go backend repo that needs to interact with PHD.
+This client should be installed in any Grove Go backend repo that needs to interact with PHD.
 The interface to be used depends on the interactions required by the repo:

 - `IDBReader`: read-only
 - `IDBWrite`: write-only